Frequently Asked Questions and Information

 Instantaneous footprint level.

 - Order online ASDC Web Ordering Tool data available for ftp download.

 - Order online CERES Subsetter Ordering Page data available for ftp download.

-- Order online Reverb Search Tool data available for ftp download.
+- Order online Earthdata Search Tool data available for download.

 - Download the Readme and UNIX C shell script to extract regional CERES non-geo fluxes from the CERES SRBAVG1 HDF file.